Criminal Defense Attorney in Brentwood, MO

 • Class D Misdemeanor – a fine of up to $500

-The classification of a misdemeanor can also be enhanced based upon the circumstances or your criminal history.
+Similar to felonies, sentencing for a misdemeanor can be enhanced in certain cases.
 However, you can often avoid jail time for misdemeanors and instead agree to a period of supervision known as probation.
 You may also be required to meet additional requirements as a condition of your probation, such as community service or competition of a substance abuse rehabilitation program.

 Misdemeanors are not to be taken lightly, but are not as serious as felony convictions and a good criminal defense attorney can help you get an outcome that is minimally disruptive to your life and allows you to move forward in a positive light.
-Call Combs Law Group today at (314) 900-HELP to discuss your case and your options with a defense attorney near Brentwood, MO now.
+Call Combs Waterkotte today at (314) 900-HELP to discuss your case and your options with a defense attorney near Brentwood, MO now.

 Fixing Traffic Tickets In Brentwood, MO

-In addition to criminal defense law for Missouri state felonies and misdemeanors, federal crimes and traffic tickets, the leading Brentwood, MO area attorneys of Combs Law Group have the skill and expertise you need from your lawyer in any criminal or personal injury case.
+In addition to criminal defense law for Missouri state felonies and misdemeanors, federal crimes and traffic tickets, the leading Brentwood, MO area attorneys of Combs Waterkotte have the skill and expertise you need from your lawyer in any criminal or personal injury case.
 Learn more about the types of cases we win below.

-Hire Your Brentwood, MO Criminal Defense Attorney Now | Combs Law Group
+Hire Your Brentwood, MO Criminal Defense Attorney Now | Combs Waterkotte